jaybharuka/ai-resume/README.md

 ---

-Built with ❤️ using Next.js, React, and AI
+Built with ❤️ using Next.js